Ciano1996/AuctionMechanism/README.md

 The method is developed as follows:

 - First of all it checks if the name the user is looking for is in the DHT
-- If there is a positive result
+- If there is a positive result, takes the list, otherwise it create a new one
+- Then it looks for an auction with the name given as input and if found, takes the corresponding element
+- At that point there is the data checking, to understand if an auction is active or not and at least output its status

 ```
  public String checkAuction(String auction_name) throws IOException, ClassNotFoundException{